electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/understandingrange/_index.md

 Some tire producers have started producing specific tires for EV with low rolling resistance that affect range.

-Audi delivers theese type of tires on some of the models.
-See below for very good test
+Audi delivers these types of tires on some of the models.
+See below for a very good and detailed test that describes the difference between EV optimized tires and regular.

 {{< youtube gg5MdeC6qzI>}}